Kavango Zambezi

 ABOUT KAVANGO ZAMBEZI

-The world's largest transfrontier conservation area
+KAZA is the world's largest land-based transfrontier conservation area.

 Transfrontier Conservation Area